dongle-the-gadget/UUPbot/docs/running/README.md

 ## Building your own binaries

 Follow the steps in **Premade binaries** to invite your bot and get the authentication token.

-WARNING: Please keep the Token safe since anyone with the token can perform actions under your bot's credentials.
-If you found your token stolen, select Regenerate to invalidate the stolen one and get a new token.

 ### Deploy the bot
 Clone the repository and choose one of the following deployment options: